compayser/cogmapoptimizer/examples/Example2/Example2_en.md

 As a result of cognitive modeling, the following results were obtained.

 _Clarification._ The resulting cognitive maps display the weights of vertices and edges that are different from the original ones.
 This is explained by the fact that recommendations obtained on the basis of fuzzy probabilistic cognitive maps should not be probabilistic (no matter how paradoxical it may sound).
-A recommendation issued by an expert advisory system should not look like the advice ìTo achieve a result, with probability N, perform action A, and with probability 1-N, do not perform it.î Therefore, the weighted average of discrete random variables is taken as recommendations: it one way or another takes into account the opinion of all experts involved in creating the model, and at the same time does not coarse the final modeling results, being as close as possible to reality.
+A recommendation issued by an expert advisory system should not look like the advice ‚ÄúTo achieve a result, with probability N, perform action A, and with probability 1-N, do not perform it.‚Äù Therefore, the weighted average of discrete random variables is taken as recommendations: it one way or another takes into account the opinion of all experts involved in creating the model, and at the same time does not coarse the final modeling results, being as close as possible to reality.

 ### 2.4.1 Example 2a (general work schedule)